jeffpar/pcjs.v1/README.md

 will generate additional debug-only messages (which will also be logged if `--logging` is enabled), and `--console` will replicate any messages to your console as well.

+If you want server.js to use a different port (the default is 8088), set PORT in your environment before starting the server:

+	export PORT=80

 A complete list of command-line options can be found in [server.js](server.js).

 ### Client Components

-A special parameter ("gort") can be appended to the URL to request uncompiled client source files, making problems much easier to debug:
+A special parameter ("gort") can be appended to the URL to request uncompiled client source files, making PCjs and C1Pjs much easier to debug, albeit much slower:

 	http://localhost:8088/?gort=debug

-However, the "gort=debug" parameter is unnecessary if the server was started with `--debug`; the server always serves uncompiled files when running in "debug" mode.
+The "gort=debug" parameter is unnecessary if the server is started with `--debug`; the server always serves uncompiled files when running in "debug" mode.

 Conversely, if the server is running "debug" mode but you want to test a compiled version of PCjs, use: